 The problem?
 New discoveries — such as the TRAPPIST-1 system, which boasts seven Earth-sized planets and three within the star’s “habitable zone” — demand the most accurate information possible as humankind looks to touch the stars.
 While Pluto and similar worlds offer massive research potential, the IAU’s decision helps narrow the definition of planet to one that more closely matches what we observe on Earth and could help inform the future of habitable planet exploration.

-Is Pluto a planet again?
+So what is Pluto’s status?
 It depends on your perspective.
-New IAU criteria append the “dwarf” label and remove its planetary status; historical use suggests that geophysical features may be the ideal differentiator between terms and evolving scientific consensus will determine the best nomenclature.
+New IAU criteria append the “dwarf” label and remove its planetary designation; historical use suggests that geophysical features may be the ideal differentiator between terms and evolving scientific consensus will determine the best nomenclature.

 Planet or not, Pluto gets plenty of attention — hopefully leading to continuing debate that helps drive public curiosity about the structure, scale and scope of our solar system.